 Best effects of Mahakea

-Mahakea is another kava strain, which contributes to the physical relaxation and extreme analgesia.
+Mahakea is another kava strain, which contributes to physical relaxation and extreme analgesia.
 It is suitable for everyday use and particularly for mild medical issues.
 You can try Mahakea kava strain for sore muscles, headache, backache, stress, and fatigue.

 Mo’i is also a strain from Hawaii Island.
 It was called the king of all kava strains.
 Historical events suggest that it was only reserved for the usage of Hawaiian noble persons and their families.
 No ordinary person had access to it.